Tracy Christopherson, B.S. Research Biologist

 - Geomorphology and landscape description

-Tracy has a strong background studying vegetation and soils in the western United States, including Alaska.
+Tracy has over twenty years of experience studying and mapping soils and vegetation in the western United States, including Alaska.

 Her expertise includes soil genesis and geomorphology; soil sampling, description and classification; soil laboratory preparation and analysis; aerial photo and satellite image interpretation and mapping; soil and vegetation survey; and ecological land classification.